In 2024, Vietnam recorded 7,583 measles-positive cases and 16 deaths related to the disease.

 According to statistics, in 2024, Vietnam recorded 7,583 positive cases of measles, including 16 deaths related to the disease.

-Measles vaccine is up to 98% effective in preventing measles, helping the child's body produce antibodies, preventing measles and serious complications.
+Measles vaccine is up to 98% effective in preventing measles, helping children's bodies produce antibodies, preventing measles and serious complications. |

-Measles is on the rise in many countries around the world, especially in the Asia-Pacific region.
+Measles is on the rise in many countries around the world, especially in the Asia- Pacific region.
 Some countries such as the Philippines and Malaysia have recorded widespread measles outbreaks.

 The World Health Organization (WHO) assesses the risk of a measles outbreak in Vietnam as very high.
-WHO recommends that provinces and cities at high and very high risk, as well as localities with measles clusters, should immediately launch a vaccination campaign.
+WHO recommends that provinces and cities at high and very high risk, as well as localities with measles clusters, must immediately launch a vaccination campaign.

 According to the Ministry of Health, the measles vaccination campaign is being expanded and implemented in many localities.
 The campaign and catch-up vaccination for children in high-risk provinces and cities will be urgently carried out to prevent the measles epidemic from spreading further.